-Ruinart NV Blanc de Blancs Brut, Champagne, France
+Ruinart MV Blanc de Blancs Brut, Champagne, France

 Ruinart NV Blanc de Blancs, Champagne